jihyunk1114/Bayes.Probit.GT/README.md

 ## Description

-This project includes Bayes.Probit.GT function that identifies significant risk factors and assesses their effects as well as estimating the cumulative incidence functions for different subgroups under semiparametric Probit model.
+This project includes the `Bayes.Probit.GT` function, which serves multiple purposes:

+- Identifies significant risk factors and assesses their effects.
+- Estimates the cumulative incidence functions for different subgroups under a semiparametric Probit model.
+- Can be used for various group testing methodologies such as master pooling, Dorfman testing, and array testing.
+- For Dorfman and array testing, it can also estimate the unknown array accuracies.

+Basic simulation code is available in the `sample.R` file.

 ## Table of Contents